Public library: United States

 The first public lending library still in operation in the US is the Franklin Public Library which began with no building and just over 100 books donated by Benjamin Franklin after they named their town after him.
-The first modern public library in the world supported by taxes was the Peterborough Town Library in Peterborough, New Hampshire.
-It was "established in 1833".
-The first large public library supported by taxes in the United States was the Boston Public Library, which was established in 1848 but did not open its doors to the public until 1854.
+The first modern public library in the world supported by taxes was the Peterborough Town Library in Peterborough, New Hampshire, established in 1833.
+The first large public library supported by taxes in the United States was the Boston Public Library, established in 1848 and first opened its doors to the public in 1854.

 The Redwood Library and Athenaeum was founded in 1747 by a group led by Abraham Redwood.
 It was the first library in Rhode Island and the oldest lending library in America.
 Over half of its volumes were lost when it was used as the British Officers Club during the Revolutionary War.
 An effort was made to replace the original collection.
 Over 90% of the volumes lost were returned.
 The library is still in use.

 A total of 1,689 Carnegie libraries were built in the United States between 1883 and 1929, including some belonging to universities.
 By 1930, half the American public libraries had been built by Carnegie.

 Federal library legislation supporting public libraries has been a focus of the American Library Association, Washington Office.